dotnet/docs-maui/docs/user-interface/controls/collectionview/index.md

 ## CollectionView and ListView differences

-While the <xref:Microsoft.Maui.Controls.CollectionView> and `ListView` APIs are similar, there are some notable differences:
+While the <xref:Microsoft.Maui.Controls.CollectionView> and <xref:Microsoft.Maui.Controls.ListView> APIs are similar, there are some notable differences:

 - <xref:Microsoft.Maui.Controls.CollectionView> has a flexible layout model, which allows data to be presented vertically or horizontally, in a list or a grid.
 - <xref:Microsoft.Maui.Controls.CollectionView> supports single and multiple selection.
 - <xref:Microsoft.Maui.Controls.CollectionView> has no concept of cells.
 Instead, a data template is used to define the appearance of each item of data in the list.
 - <xref:Microsoft.Maui.Controls.CollectionView> automatically utilizes the virtualization provided by the underlying native controls.
-- <xref:Microsoft.Maui.Controls.CollectionView> reduces the API surface of `ListView`.
-Many properties and events from `ListView` are not present in <xref:Microsoft.Maui.Controls.CollectionView>.
+- <xref:Microsoft.Maui.Controls.CollectionView> reduces the API surface of <xref:Microsoft.Maui.Controls.ListView>.
+Many properties and events from <xref:Microsoft.Maui.Controls.ListView> are not present in <xref:Microsoft.Maui.Controls.CollectionView>.
 - <xref:Microsoft.Maui.Controls.CollectionView> does not include built-in separators.
 - <xref:Microsoft.Maui.Controls.CollectionView> will throw an exception if its `ItemsSource` is updated off the UI thread.

 ## Move from ListView to CollectionView

-`ListView` implementations can be migrated to <xref:Microsoft.Maui.Controls.CollectionView> implementations with the help of the following table:
+<xref:Microsoft.Maui.Controls.ListView> implementations can be migrated to <xref:Microsoft.Maui.Controls.CollectionView> implementations with the help of the following table:

 | Concept | ListView API | CollectionView |
 |---|---|---|